 3. Hot weather is more conducive to sloppy dressing in the normal world, and elaborately beautiful dressing in the fashion world.
 For example, I recently learned that if I am to wear a dress well I must possess coordinating accessories.
 Accessories are hot.
 However, if I simply wear a nylon soccer shirt and jean shorts, I can blend into the masses of normal people who do not accessorize.
 Hot weather also leads to sweaty shirts and mussy hair.
 (Yay!)

-4. Dogs do not appear to sweat. (much) The chief reason that fans are so useful is that they move the air around, displacing the humid air with not-so-humid air, which in turn allows the sweat to evaporate off our skin, absorbing its heat of vaporization from our skin, cooling us.
+not-so-humid air, which in turn allows the sweat to evaporate off our skin, absorbing its heat of vaporization from our skin, cooling us.
 Yet dogs enjoy sitting in front of fans, and my dog was actually cooperative when I clipped her hair this last hot week.
 I can think of one reason for these phenomena: the fan also displaces the hotter air surrounding people and animals; thus shorter hair–or crew-cut hair–allows more cool air to get to the skin.
 The heat probably also exhausts dogs to such an extent that they are beyond struggling against the clippers.
 Though they do not sweat much through the surface of their skin because panting is their heat-coping mechanism, laying in front of the fan allows them to get cooler air over the tongue.

 5. Heat, or perhaps changes in the humidity, seem to release certain scents.
 A good example is the smell of hot tar.
 Recently, the local Aldi repaved their parking lot, and, I realize this is common, the smell was really strong.
 It became notably hot this week, and, while my parents were out, I opened all the windows and turned on fans.
 That evening I smelled the scent of cinnamon and allspice very strongly.
 It was the scent of my mother’s reed diffuser, which she got for Christmas and which I had stopped smelling months ago.
 Finally, and perhaps most disgustingly, my sweat began to stink.
 My sweat has never stunk.
 I have been able to wear antiperspirant for days before it broke down.
 Perhaps it is something to do with getting older, sweating more, or spending more time outside.
 Perhaps the heat and sweat flushes out the glands in our noses, giving us a hyperactive sense of smell.
 Finally, perhaps the heat speeds mold and decay and the evaporation of those surface water molecules bearing smells.